anna-farino/RiskAi/THREAT_SEVERITY_IMPLEMENTATION_PLAN.md

   /**
    * Batch calculate and store relevance scores for new articles
-   * Called when user logs in or changes technology stack */ async batchCalculateRelevance(
+   * Called when user enters the frontend (login or returning with active session) or changes technology stack */ async batchCalculateRelevance(
     userId: string,